- Head Coach Men's Tennis

 Thompson joined the Hokies after spending four years as the director of tennis and head coach for both the men’s and women’s programs at the University of Tennessee at Chattanooga.
 He guided the UTC women’s team to the Southern Conference Championship in 1997 and was named coach of the year.
 In 1998, he led the men’s team to the conference championship.

-During a four-year stint as the head women’s coach at Anderson College in South Carolina, Thompson built a nationally recognized program which climbed as high as third in the nation.
+During a four-year stint as the head women’s coach at Anderson College in South Carolina, Thompson built a nationally recognized program that climbed as high as third in the nation.
 He was named Region X Coach of the Year in 1991, 1993 and 1994.

 Prior to his time at Anderson, Thompson served as the assistant women’s coach at the University of Alabama at Tuscaloosa.
-Working under Karen Gaiser, Thompson gained his first experience with managing a nationally recognized tennis program.
+Working under Karen Gaiser, Thompson gained his first experience at managing a nationally recognized tennis program.

 Before entering coaching, Thompson competed successfully and earned ATP points on the professional circuit throughout the United States, Europe, Australia and North Africa.